mcinglis/c-style/readme.md

 By "act differently", I mean if things will break when users wouldn't expect them to.
 If a macro just looks different (e.g. the named parameters technique), then I don't consider that justification for an upper-case name.

-[A macro will break if takes an array literal at a named parameter](http://stackoverflow.com/questions/5503362/passing-array-literal-as-macro-argument), so any such macro should have an upper-case name.
+[A macro will break if takes an array literal as a named parameter](http://stackoverflow.com/questions/5503362/passing-array-literal-as-macro-argument), so any such macro should have an upper-case name.

-A macro will break if it repeats its parameters, and its called with an expression.
+Also, if a macro repeats its parameters in its substitution, it will break things when called with an expression.
 GCC provides [statement expressions](http://gcc.gnu.org/onlinedocs/gcc-4.8.1/gcc/Statement-Exprs.html#Statement-Exprs) as an extension to deal with this.
 I think there are other techniques for fixing this, but I'm not aware of them.

 Also, I don't capitalize the macro's prefix: I'd call a macro `Apple_SCARY` rather than `APPLE_SCARY`.